-When gathering your transactions to start recording them, you can get them from the actual printed monthly statements or your online banking app.
+When gathering your transactions to start recording them, you can reference your bank account’s printed monthly statements or your online banking app.

-The most important items to track on the worksheet are various transaction details like the date, reference or check number, a description of the transaction, the exact amount, and the current balance.
-For each transaction, you’ll add or subtract the exact amount to figure out your new current balance depending on if it was a deposit or purchase that you made.
+The most important items to track on the worksheet are various transaction details like the date, reference, or check number, a description of the transaction, the exact amount, and the current balance.
+You’ll add or subtract the exact amount to figure out your new current balance depending on if it was a deposit or purchase that you made.

 This is where a basic calculator comes in handy!
-Your smartphone, computer, or a good old-fashioned pocket calculator.
+Try using your smartphone’s calculator app, or a good old-fashioned pocket calculator.

 Once you learn the basic calculations and transaction details of balancing your checking account from the previous strategy, you’ll be ready to use a money management app to feed in your transactions from your online banking account.

-The advantage to using an app is that it will do all the calculations for you and allow you to just verify the accuracy of each new transaction that comes in.
-Then you can set up categories and easily track your spending using a budget with various goals for saving money, etc.
+The advantage of using an app is that it will do all the calculations for you and allow you to just verify the accuracy of each new transaction that comes in.
+Then you can set up categories and actually easily track your spending and make a budget with various goals for saving money, etc.

 To get started with apps there are two that I highly recommend.

-- The first is Mint, it’s an online personal finance and budget app that was acquired by Quicken.
-It’s a great entry level way to start managing your finances and tying in your checking, savings, and credit accounts all in one place.
+Mint is an online personal finance and budget app that was acquired by Quicken.
+It’s a great entry-level way to start managing your finances and tying in your checking, savings, and credit accounts all in one place.
 The downside, you’ll still need to keep tracking your transactions with a separate record like a spreadsheet since it does not have balancing (reconciliation) built into it.

 Quicken personal finance software is another great choice.
 The basic plan starts off around 35 bucks per year for a full personal financing solution.
 They’ll be a bit of a learning curve but you can start balancing your account with ease by following these reconciliation instructions by Intuit.